saravanabalagi/singularity_tensorflow/README.md

 ```
 Then run `localhost:8000` in a browser on your machine to view/edit the notebooks.
 This command forwards the port 8000 in your machine to the server's port 8888.

-### Kill processes
+### Kill Processes

-Similar to killing processes on your own machine, just shell into the instance and kill the process required.
+Similar to killing processes on your own machine, just shell into the instance and kill the desired process.

 ```
 singularity shell instance://my_instance    # Singularity Prompt: Singularity tf2.sif:~>